-Vehicles exiting the main lanes of the freeway traveling north toward Oak Knoll Dr. must weave with traffic accessing the freeway entrance ramp from the service road north of Duval Rd.
+Most of the vehicles entering from the service road will pass under the main lanes of the highway using the U-turn lane and then weave across all three lanes to reach the 3M driveway.
+In that same section of road vehicles merge from three to two lanes.
+Further north, vehicles exiting the main lanes of the freeway traveling toward Oak Knoll Dr must weave with traffic accessing the freeway entrance ramp from the service road north of Duval Rd.
 Future traffic from the 3M tract will cross two lanes to enter the freeway entrance ramp.
 Worse, many cars from Riata Trace Pkwy travel straight across all three lanes of the service road to reach the freeway entrance ramp.
-At the same time, many vehicles that use the Oak Knoll Dr. exit must veer across three lanes to reach the driveways of TASB and Riata Trace Pkwy.
-This multi-lane weaving over a relatively short distance makes for a dangerous and chaotic traffic pattern.
-The traffic impact analysis performed for the entire 3M property did not analyze the effects of additional traffic at the intersections of Tweed Ct or Riata Trace Pkwy.
+At the same time, many vehicles that use the Oak Knoll Dr exit must veer across three lanes to reach the driveways of TASB and Riata Trace Pkwy.
+This multi-lane weaving over a relatively short distance Rezoning Case Number C14-2020-0146 3M Company makes for a chaotic and dangerous traffic flow.
+The traffic impact analysis performed for the entire 3M property did not analyze the effects of additional traffic at the intersections of Tweed Ct or Riata Trace Pkwy or the effects of the various weaving patterns that will occur.